-Travelling on a school bus is one of the safest ways to travel.
+Travelling on a school bus is safe.
 You might worry about school buses not having seat belts.
-But the inside of a school bus is specially designed to protect your child, even without seat belts.
+The inside of a school bus is designed to protect your child, even without seat belts.
 Adding seat belts to school buses may not make them safer.

 Teach your child

-pedestrian safety rules that include how to cross the road safely:
+pedestrian safety rules for crossing the road safely:

 It’s a good idea to walk the bus route with your child until they know how to get to the bus stop safely.
 If you have young children, always walk them to and from the bus stop.
 If you can’t walk with your child, have another adult walk with them.

 Teach your child to:

 The biggest chance of getting hurt is when you get on and off the bus.
 Teach your child to stay safe by:

 Current as of: December 7, 2023

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.